nagyist/oration/README.md

 Oration
 =======

-Oration captures a conference presentation as static HTML.
+Oration transforms a series of Google Docs inside a folder into a presentation with static HTML in the center, Google Doc comments on the left, and Tweets matching a hashtag on the right..

 Developer Setup
 ~~~~~~~~~~~~~~~